aarohi2412/portfolio/README.md

 **Contact:** aarohiyg24@gmail.com | +91 8010241418

 ## Overview
-This repository contains the CV of Aarohi Gaikwad, a dedicated second-year Biotechnology student from MES Abasaheb Garware College, Pune.
+This repository contains the CV of Aarohi Gaikwad, a dedicated third-year Biotechnology student from MES Abasaheb Garware College, Pune.
 Aarohi has developed hands-on expertise in molecular and microbiological techniques through internships, workshops, and research projects.
 She is passionate about scientific research and communication, with a strong academic foundation and practical experience in the field of biotechnology.

 ---